MatteoWebDeveloper/CSS-Architecture/src/scss/test.md

 ## Testing specificity
+Specificity is an important problem to tackle in CSS.
+It is important to have a good code organization and single classes to avoid painful specificity war!
+Single classes help reuse other classes and have a sane css inheritance.
+Use the tool listed to sort it out specificity peak.

 Specificity change affect class composition.
 If you changed the location or specificity of a class, you need to test every place is used to make sure is not overwriting some properties.
-It something you need to test manually because we cannot automatically test every composition combination.
+It is something you have to test manually because we cannot automatically test every possible composition combination.

-In theory if the architecture has the right code organization, you do not have the need to change specificity of a class.
+If the code base has the right architecture, you do not need to rise CSS specificity of a certain class.
-In general change the nature of a certain class is dangerous and it require testing.

 Tools:
 * [specicTool 1](https://jonassebastianohlsson.com/specificity-graph/),
 * [specicTool 2](https://decadecity.net/sprue/css-specificity-graph)

 ## Testing deprecation
-'gulp css-deprecation' is gulp task which check a list of css classes deprecated.
-If it finds one will output the message on the console specifying .
+'gulp css-deprecation' is gulp task which check a collection of css classes deprecated.
+If it finds one will output the message on the console specifying where the problem is and suggesting a solution.
 Tools:
 * gulp css-deprecation (is a task)

 ## Visual Regression Test
 The purpose of this test is to check every single UI component has kept is visual integrity.
-The test should check a list of UI component but we can have special test to check chuck of UI if they are particular important for the business.
+The test should check a list of UI but we can have special test for important block of UI components if they are important for the business.

-Node: This test does not check specificity/composition problem.
+Note: This test does not check specificity/composition problem.
 That kind of problem need to be checked manually.
 Use visual regression test as a kind of unit test.

 Tools:
 * BackStopJs